 preserved and still in use.
 The Sighisoara Citadel was built in the 12th

 century by Saxon colonists and is the last inhabited medieval citadel

 in Europe.
 It was designated a UNESCO World Heritage Site in 1999.

 The congenial atmosphere of cozy, family-style traditional wine

-lively music — and locally produced vintages, of course.
-Many have
+lively music, and locally produced vintages, of course.
+Although wine

-taverns have existed for many centuries, Emperor Joseph II gave them
+taverns have existed for many centuries, they where given official

-official status in 1784 when he decreed that wine growers within 10
+status in 1784 by Emperor Joseph II when he decreed that wine growers

 traditionally have rustic decor, and many have open courtyards with